9 Accessory Trends Taking Your Summer Wardrobe To The Next Level

 Flower choker necklaces

-From Harry Styles to Bella Hadid, corsages have had many a red carpet moment in recent months and we're starting to see the trend trickle down to the high street in the form of the flower choker necklace.
+From Harry Styles to Bella Hadid, corsages have had many a red-carpet moment in recent months, and we're starting to see the trend trickle down to street style looks in the form of the flower choker necklace.

 Boho belts